soundpress/RulesOfNYC/docs/c10/index.rst

    (3) Upon written application to the chief administrative law judge, a default determination may be vacated where the party shows a reasonable excuse for the default and a meritorious case.

 (e) Presiding officer.
-The small claims hearing shall be conducted by a presiding officer with the same authorization provided an administrative law judge conducting a hearing by § 1-12 of these rules.
+The small claims hearing shall be conducted by a presiding officer with the same authorization provided an administrative law judge conducting a hearing by 20 RCNY § 1-12.

 (f) Conduct of hearing.

    (1) The small claims hearing shall be conducted by a presiding officer in such a manner as to do substantial justice between the parties according to the rules of substantive and administrative law.
 The hearing shall be conducted as informally as possible, consistent with orderly procedure.
 Any evidence which the presiding officer considers necessary or desirable for a just and equitable determination will be received, except that effect shall be given to the rules of privilege recognized by law.
 The burden of proof shall be upon the party seeking relief as to each issue, except as otherwise provided by law.

-   (2) The provisions contained in paragraphs (1) through (5) of subdivision (d) of § 1-12 of these rules, regarding conduct of a hearing, are applicable to a small claims hearing; however, such applicability is not intended to alter the informal nature of the small claims hearing.
+   (2) The provisions contained in paragraphs (1) through (5) of subdivision (d) of 20 RCNY § 1-12, regarding conduct of a hearing, are applicable to a small claims hearing; however, such applicability is not intended to alter the informal nature of the small claims hearing.

    (3) The small claims hearing shall be stenographically reported or otherwise recorded, but a transcript thereof need not be made unless the presiding officer otherwise directs.
-Where a transcript is made, it shall be available for examination at the tribunal or may be purchased by a petitioner pursuant to § 1-16 of these rules.
+Where a transcript is made, it shall be available for examination at the tribunal or may be purchased by a petitioner pursuant to 20 RCNY § 1-16.

 (g) Transfer to administrative law judge.
 At any time before the conclusion of a small claims hearing, the petitioner may, by written notice to the president of the tribunal, discontinue such small claims proceeding and request that the hearing on the petition be transferred to and conducted by an administrative law judge.
 Such discontinuance shall be without prejudice to any subsequent proceeding before an administrative law judge.
 Following such transfer of a matter to an administrative law judge, the matter shall not be transferred back to the small claims unit.